Citi is an advertising partner.

 Citi Simplicity Card benefits

 The first thing you might notice is that the Citi Simplicity Card is relatively low on bells and whistles, but don’t let the lack of rewards and benefits deter you.
-Depending on how much debt you stand to pay off with this card, it could still be worthwhile to hold.
+Depending on how much debt you stand to pay off with this balance transfer card, it could be worthwhile to hold.

 0% intro APR offers

-First and foremost, the Citi Simplicity offers an exceptionally long 0 percent intro APR on balance transfers made within the first four months — you’ll get a full 21 months to pay off your debt, interest-free (followed by a variable APR of 18.49 percent to 29.24 percent).
-Compared to other balance transfer cards on the market, this is one of the longest 0 percent intro APR periods available — matched also by the no-annual-fee Citi® Diamond Preferred® Card, which comes with a 0 percent intro APR on balance transfers for 21 months, followed by a variable APR of 17.49 percent to 28.24 percent.
+First and foremost, the Citi Simplicity offers an exceptionally long 0 percent intro APR on balance transfers completed within the first four months — you’ll get a full 21 months to pay off your debt, interest-free (followed by a variable APR of 19.24 percent to 29.99 percent).
+The Citi Simplicity also has an introductory balance transfer fee of 3 percent with a $5 minimum for all balance transfers placed within that four-month window.
+After that, the fee rises to 5 percent.

 Liability protection